freeman-lab/tinycloud-aws/README.md

 ## methods

-These are methods implemented by all driver modules.
+These are the same methods implemented by all driver modules.

-#### `driver.prepare(cb)`

-Run before the instances start, can be used to do things like provision images/disk/networking.

 #### `driver.start(cb)`

-Start up the node.
-Idempotent.
+Start the node with the specified parameters.
+If the node has already been started, this will do nothing, calling the callback with `null`.

 #### `driver.stop(cb)`

 Stop the node.
-Idempotent.
+If the node has already been stopped, this will do nothing.

 #### `driver.desribe(cb)`

-Provide information about the node (host/port/uptime)
+Provide information about the node.
+The callback will be passed an object with the following fields:
+- `id` an ID for the node
+- `private` the private IP address of the node
+- `public` the public IP address of the node
+- `dns` the public DNS address of the node
+- `status` the state of the node `running` `pending`

 #### `driver.status(cb)`

-Get the status of the node (pending/running/stopped)
+Provide the status of the node.
+Returns a string `running` `pending`

 #### `driver.destroy(cb)`

 Destructively destroy the node.
+If the node cannot be found, this will return an error.